+It’s smart to have a savings strategy in place long before your kids step foot on campus to ensure you have the funds they’ll need.
 While 529 plans were designed to encourage saving for college, they’re not the only option out there.
-Life insurance policies that build cash value are a viable alternative.
-Plus, they can offer more flexibility if you have other financial goals and obligations and if you have any doubt that your kids will go down the college path.
+Life insurance policies that build cash value could be a viable alternative for some people.
+Plus, life insurance can offer more flexibility if you have other financial goals and obligations and if you have any doubt that your kids will go down the college path.

 Life insurance vs. 529 college saving plan